BorjaIP/pkm/pkm/dev/AWS.md

 ---
 title: AWS
 created: Monday 1st May 2023 14:59
+aliases:
-aliases: aws
+  - aws
+tags:
+  - cloud
-tags: cloud, aws
+  - aws
 ---
 Amazon Web Services is a large web of offerings from [Amazon](https://notes.nicolevanderhoeven.com/Amazon) that are centered around the creation, deployment, maintenance, and operations of web applications.